jsc329/ammonitorwiki/12-photos.md

 Notice that each file name is standardized as “accountID\_date\_time.jpg”, as described in \[Donovan et al. in prep\].
-If your monitoring program does not use smartphones, the locationID may be used instead of accountID.
+If your monitoring program does not use smartphones, the equipmentID may be used instead of accountID.
 We have just simulated the process by which photos are populated into the ‘photo\_drop’ folder in your **AMMonitor** Dropbox directory.
 In practice, files may be collected by